shramanpadhalni-web/RAG_Evaluation_ragas/README.md

 ```
 ```
 * Why is congenital hypertrophy of the retinal pigment epithelium important in identifying patients with familial adenomatous polyposis (FAP)?
+* Congenital hypertrophy of the RPE serves as a clinical marker for FAP patients who are at risk for cancer, aiding in their identification and management.
 ```
 ```
 * What is the main conclusion drawn from the study on intraluminal Ca++ regulatory site defect in sarcoplasmic reticulum from malignant hyperthermia pig muscle?
+* The study suggests an abnormality in an intraluminal, low affinity Ca++ binding site regulating Ca++ release occurs in the SR membrane of MH pig muscle."
 ```
 ```
 * What is the purpose of the back isometric dynamometer (BID-2000) developed for elderly patients with osteopenia or osteoporosis?
+* ""
 ```
 ```
 * What was the effect of prophylactic peroral acyclovir (ACV) on the development of ultraviolet radiation-induced herpes labialis lesions?
+* Prophylactic peroral ACV prevented the development of delayed lesions but not immediate lesions when started 7 days before or 5 minutes after UVR exposure.
 ```
 ```
 * What unique myopathic changes were observed in the hypertrophied muscle of patients with hereditary internal anal sphincter myopathy?
+* Vacuolar changes with periodic acid-Schiff-positive polyglycosan bodies in smooth muscle fibers and increased endomysial fibrosis were observed.
 ```
 ```
 * What was found regarding the immune response of peripheral blood mononuclear cells to HBxAg in patients with hepatitis B virus infection?
+* HBxAg-specific stimulation was observed in patients with acute (6 of 6) and chronic (6 of 17) hepatitis B virus infection, but not in healthy individuals.
 ```
 ```
 * What is the role of neural cell adhesion molecule (N-CAM) in neuroendocrine tissues?
+* N-CAM is involved in direct cell-cell adhesion in neuroendocrine tissues, as shown by its expression in most neuroendocrine cells and tumors with secretory granules.
 ```
 ```
 * What role do genetics play in the development of cerebrovascular disease like stroke?
+* Genetics have been shown to have a significant influence on the development of stroke, with studies indicating major genetic influences in the development of risk factors for cardiovascular disease.
 ```
 ```
 * What was the predominant type of IgA found in gut lavage fluid in the study?
+* Secretory IgA comprised 92%, 81.6%, and 76.7% of the total IgA gut lavage fluid content in the control, coeliac, and Crohn's groups, respectively.
 ```
 ```
 * What are some alternative dosage regimens for rt-PA in patients with myocardial infarction?
+* Some alternative dosage regimens for rt-PA in patients with myocardial infarction include bolus, front-loaded, and accelerated infusions.
 ```
 ```
 * What was the cholestanol content of the cataractous lens nucleus from a patient with cerebrotendinous xanthomatosis (CTX)?
+* The cholestanol content was quantified to be 0.27 micrograms per mg freeze-dried lens tissue.
 ```
 ```
 * What was the overall risk of developing secondary leukaemia in patients treated for Hodgkin's disease in the British National Lymphoma Investigation studies?
+* ""
 ```
 ## [RAGAS](https://github.com/explodinggradients/ragas) for Validation of LLM performance
 What all metrics are considered: